jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 ## What this is

-This script is meant to be used inside scriptable.app to generate iOS home screen widgets.
+This script is meant to be used inside [Scriptable](https://scriptable.app) to generate iOS home screen widgets.

-It uses data from the PurpleAir network (purpleair.com) of low-cost, consumer air quality sensors to display your local air quality, including AQI rating and trend.
+It uses data from the [PurpleAir network](https://www2.purpleair.com) of low-cost, consumer air quality sensors to display your local air quality, including AQI rating and trend.

 ## Why doesn't this widget match what I see on PurpleAir's map?